Finca El Morito

 Coffee Producers

-FINCA EL MORITO has been producing coffee in northern Peru since 1970, especially in the department of Cajamarca.
-Today, its 3rd generation of coffee growers continues the work and has taken it to a higher level, managing to export 100% Peruvian specialty coffee to the entire world.
+FINCA EL MORITO produces coffee in the northern region of Peru, especially in the department of Cajamarca.
+Today, the third generation of coffee growers continues the legacy and has taken it to a higher level, managing to export 100% Peruvian specialty coffee worldwide.

 1970